 Sometimes hardware and software with specific accessibility features, including web browsers, media players, or assistive technologies, may not be available to an individual.
 For instance, tools may not be affordable, not installed or not compatible with the computer, not available in some languages, or not available for other reasons.
 In other cases, people are unaware of accessibility solutions or how to configure and use them.

-back to page contents

 Perception - hearing, feeling, and seeing

 People perceive content through different senses depending on their needs and preferences.
 For instance, some people are not seeing the screen or hearing the audio.
 Examples of perception include: